jamesasugan/jamesasugan/README.md

 # 💫 About Me:
-A Front-end Developer from Laguna, Philippines<br>
+A Front-end Developer from Laguna, Philippines
 I write code that even I struggle to understand

 My goal is to study and learn new knowledge every single day through project-based learning